rcmaehl/LocalUser.App/README.md

 curl -L my.localuser.app > lu.cmd && lu.cmd
 ```

-NOTE: You MUST fill in all requested values from the script.
-Blank values get replaced to prevent crashes!

 ## What it does

 Downloads, Modifies, and Deploys a Generated [autounattended.xml Answer File](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11) from [Scheegan's Generator](https://schneegans.de/windows/unattend-generator/) within the OOBE.
 This is the same method Rufus uses for it's Windows 10/11 tweaks.